 Other historians, Roman officials, and Jewish leaders who wrote about the growing Christian movement and the resurrection of Jesus include the following (visit the Jewish Roman World of Jesus by Dr. James Tabor for details on the writings of the people below)

-The Emergence of Sunday as a Day of Worship.
+The Resurrection of Jesus Birthed Sunday as a Day of Worship.

 1 Cor 16:2 NLT “On the first day of each week, you should each put aside a portion of the money you have earned.
 Don’t wait until I get there and then try to collect it all at once.”